-- Council Tax letter for the current 2017/18 academic session will not be produced until after the start of teaching week.
+- Council Tax letters for the current 2017/18 academic session are available now.

 - A council tax student certificate (“Council Tax Letter”) can help prove to your local council you don’t have to pay Council Tax.

 - During term, you can request a Council Tax Letter for the current academic year if you are a full time student.

 - You should apply for a new Council Tax Letter every academic year.

 How to request a Council Tax Student Certificate

 If you have a question about Council Tax, contact…

 Log into UniLife and go to the Academic details page in Your Account.
 Click the button labelled Request Council Tax Certificate.

 You will be taken to another page explaining how you print and/or save the document.